 We watched a few YouTube tutorials on Playdoh and modelling clay sculpting before and while we worked to give us some inspiration, but pretty much your imagination is all you really need!

-For my girls, they were excited by the idea of having little food and accessories for their Barbies and My Little Pony toys so we worked on a pretty small scale to create our clay miniatures.
+My girls were excited by the idea of having little food and accessories for their Barbies, LOL Dolls and My Little Pony toys so we worked on a small scale to create our clay miniatures.

 They played for hours and hours… day after day with them and they were so gentle that I didn’t really have to worry too much.. for about a week.
 Then my youngest squished them all into a big ball and my eldest almost cried.

 So lucky that same day we found polymer clay in the same store as we had gotten the other clay.
 Woohoo!!
 So we started again and created a new set of little sculptures that will actually last!